 Practical Use Cases of MQTT

-In a smart home system, temperature sensors publish data to an MQTT broker.
-A mobile application subscribed to that topic receives updates and adjusts the thermostat automatically.
+In a smart home, sensors send temperature data to a broker.
+A mobile app receives the data and adjusts the thermostat automatically.

 Frequently Asked Questions